coreos/zincati/docs/development/agent-actor-system.md

 # Actor model and agent subsystems

-Zincati `agent` command provides a long-running background service which drives the OS through auto-updates.
+The Zincati `agent` command provides a long-running background service which drives the OS through auto-updates.
 It comprises several logical subsystems which can run in parallel and are arranged following the [actor model][wiki-actors].

 The goal of this design is manifold: